bitcoin-sv/spv-wallet/README.md

 ## About

-Complete stand-alone server using the SPV Wallet engine (UTXOs, xPubs, Paymail & More!)
+Complete stand-alone server using the SPV Wallet Engine (UTXOs, xPubs, Paymail & More!)

 <br/>